-- Changes to WAC 220-314-040 would open lingcod fishery from the second Saturday in March through the second Saturday in October in Marine Area 4B, to match the season in Marine Area 4A. - Removes minimum size limit for lingcod and cabezon in Area 4B. - Also clarifies that Marine Area 12 is closed to lingcod fishing year-round.
+- Changes to WAC 220-314-040 would open lingcod fishery from the second Saturday in March through the second Saturday in October in Marine Area 4B, to match the season in Area 4A. - Removes minimum size limit for lingcod and cabezon in Area 4B to match Area 4A. - Also clarifies that Area 12 (Hood Canal) is closed to lingcod fishing year-round.